Rental Guides · Last updated 2 June 2026

 What Documents Do You Need to Sign?

-- Passport or national ID
+• Passport or national ID

-- 3 months of payslips -- or equivalent proof of income if self-employed
+• 3 months of payslips or equivalent proof of income if self-employed

-- Last 3 months of bank statements
+• Last 3 months of bank statements

-- Employment contract if employed
+• Employment contract if employed

-The legal deposit in Spain is called the fianza and is fixed by law at 1 month rent for residential tenancies.
-This is non-negotiable, it is a legal requirement.
-Your landlord must deposit this money with the Junta de Andalucia's housing agency (AVRA in Andalucia) within 30 days of your contract starting.
-You are entitled to ask for proof of this.
+This is a legal requirement, not a negotiating point.
+Your landlord must deposit this money with the Junta de Andalucía's housing authority within 30 days of your contract starting.
+You are entitled to ask for proof that this deposit has been lodged.

 How to Check the Rent Increase Clause

 Every contract will include a clause about annual rent increases.
-Under the current LAU, annual increases for existing contracts are capped.
+Under the LAU, annual increases for existing contracts are capped.
 The cap is linked to economic indicators that change year to year, so the contract should reference the legal formula rather than a fixed percentage.

 Watch out for two things: